Visual Odometry with Neuromorphic Resonator Networks: Discussion

+In future work, the model could be augmented using multi-headed resonator networks \citep{renner2022T} for more detailed scene analysis and VO.
+This network design could be used to recognize and track multiple individual objects, which could be a step toward ``semantic SLAM''~\cite{bowman2017probabilistic}.
+This could also make the system robust to objects that move.

-To put this work in a broader context, we note that in the last decade, significant progress has been made in performing visual odometry tasks with event-based cameras \cite{cook_2011,kim_2014,mueggler_2014,censi_2014, weikersdorfer_2014, gallego_2015,kueng_2016, rebecq_2017EMVS, rebecq2016evo, gallego2018unifying, zhu_2019}.
-The use of event-based cameras enables high temporal resolution ($>1kHz$) with reduced motion blur at a lower computational cost (compared to high-speed cameras), and it is robust to lighting changes.
-Our algorithm shares these advantages and can save time and energy compared to conventional computing approaches, as we can make use of parallel in-memory processing, which is crucial for energy-constrained robotics applications such as small autonomous drones~\cite{palossi_2019} and planetary rovers~\cite{moravec1980obstacle, lacroix1999rover, corke2004omnidirectional}.
-In its current form, the model serves as a validation of the VSA and hierarchical resonator approach in a robotics task.
-It has, however, still a limited range of applications as we assume a 2-dimensional scene at a fixed distance.
-Scaling this architecture to a fully-fledged 3d scenario (with 6DoF motion) requires further extensions of the hierarchical resonator theory and likely the inclusion of additional modalities or stereo vision.
-We have shown that integrating additional sensor channels, such as an inertial measurement for motion estimation, leads to more effective and precise multi-modal odometry.
-In future work, this approach could be extended with depth perception, e.g., with stereo or LIDAR technology.
+While the model validates the VSA and hierarchical resonator approach in a robotics task, it is still a limited demonstration of the framework's capability, as we considered a 2-dimensional scene in our robotic setup and the dataset benchmark and because we perform VO only with 3 (three rotations) or 4 (translation and roll) degrees of freedom.
+Scaling this architecture to a fully-fledged 3D scenario with a 6-degree-of-freedom motion estimate requires further extensions of the hierarchical resonator theory and likely the inclusion of learning and additional modalities.
+We have also shown that integrating additional sensor channels, such as an inertial measurement for motion estimation, leads to more effective and precise multi-modal odometry.
+In future work, this approach could be extended with depth perception, e.g., stereo or LIDAR technology.
 The resonator framework and VSA representations are well-suited for fusion of different sensory modalities due to their use of homogeneous vector-based representations for different spaces and transformations between them.